GYOKUWADO/KUMO/README.md

 Md5Sign.js
 usege is node Md5Sign.js [FileName] [Seed]
-Line 33 and 34 rewriting Your Infomation
+Line 33 and 34 and 35 rewriting Your Infomation

 OPEN_AI_TALK_TWITTER.py
 Line 8 to 11 and 28 rewriting Your Infomation
 autorun.bat Line 7 in the your key rewriting

+BlockChain.bat
+usage is BlockChain.bat [FolderName] this program is use Block Chain Technology. use Md5Sign.js Wrapper example cmdline BlockChain.bat ..\WWW\music